My Tennis Maestro: Production

 Director Andrea Di Stefano, who played tennis in his youth, co-wrote the screenplay with Ludovica Rampoldi, with its first draft dating back to 2005.
 Di Stefano had previously worked with actor Pierfrancesco Favino on his 2023 film, Last Night of Amore.
 The production is a collaboration between Indiana Production, Indigo Film, and Vision Distribution.

 Principal photography began in late 2024.
 Filming took place in Rome, Gaeta, Portonovo, San Benedetto del Tronto, and Grottammare.

 Release

 Playtime owns the international sales rights to the film.
 The film had its world premiere out of competition at the 82nd Venice International Film Festival on 31 August 2025.
-It will receive a theatrical release in Italy on 13 November 2025.
+It received a theatrical release in Italy on 13 November 2025.

 Critical response

 Giorgia Del Don of Cineuropa highlighted the performances of Pierfrancesco Favino and Tiziano Menichelli, noting the chemistry between the lead characters and the "extreme attention to details" for the depiction of 1980s Italy as strengths of the film.
 Peter Bradshaw of The Guardian noted that, while Pierfrancesco Favino delivers a compelling lead performance, the film falters in its final act, unable to settle between underdog triumph and a critique of win-at-all-costs culture, leaving unresolved emotional arcs and an unsatisfying conclusion.